 This exclusive showed up at some point in 1988.
 The Hit and Run figure itself was no different than the standard version that was still available on a single card.
 In addition to his traditional accessories, though, the figure also included Parachute Pack that was taken from the same mold as the long time mail away premium.

 MOC, this figure is rather hard to find and extremely expensive.
 Loose, the figure is easily made from a Hit and Run and common Parachute Pack.
+(There are, though, differences in the parachute pack with one made in China and one made in Hong Kong.
+It's possible that one of these is either exclusive to this Hit and Run or that Hit and Run only included one of the chutes but the chute was also available as a mail away.
+I've never seen a carded version of this figure with the chute packaged so you can see the made in stamp and no one is going to open a $1,000 carded figure to find out something so trivial.)
 So, you don't often see the figure command a premium.
 But, the cardback did include a unique, orange backed filecard.
 You will see this exclusive bio sell for substantially more than all but the rarest filecards in the line.

 Hit and Run was one of the last figures I purchased at retail in early 1988 before I quit collecting Joe.
 However, my youngest brother continued buying figures through the year.
 And, at some point, he acquired this figure.
 I remember as I found the Hit and Run lying around the house and I thought he had stolen mine from the closet in my room again.
 However, I found mine safe in his plastic baggie inside a Lego container on the floor.
 I then found the packaging for this figure and realized he was something different.